message/iata/BG.md

 - British Nationals arriving from the Unite Kingdom;
 - passengers younger than 12 years;
 - students with:
-- a “D" visa issued by Bulgaria; or
+- a "D" visa issued by Bulgaria; or
 - a document certifying admission to an education institution in Bulgaria;
 - merchant seamen.
 3. Passengers arriving from Andorra, Austria, Belgium, Croatia, Czechia, Denmark, Estonia, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Latvia, Liechtenstein, Lithuania, Netherlands, Poland, Romania, Slovakia, Slovenia or Switzerland are not allowed to enter.